Concerns over Chinese involvement in 5G wireless networks: Australia

 Australia banned Chinese vendors from providing equipment for 5G networks, citing the aforementioned intelligence laws as a factor.
 Other countries like Japan have cited security concerns and have successfully persuaded carriers to exclude Huawei or ZTE equipment in their 5G networks.

 Belgium

 Belgium is the seat of the European Commission, other EU institutions, the NATO headquarters, SHAPE, and other high-ranking institutions.
 On 9 October 2020, Orange S.A. and its competitor Proximus (ex Belgacom) have declared that Nokia and Ericsson were going to deliver 5G equipment.

 Brazil

 In November 2020, Brazil backed America's "Clean Network" initiative.
 In November 2021, as Brazil held its tender for 5G wireless networks, Perpétua Almeida, a federal lawmaker who led the commission for the 5G tender for the lower house of Brazilian Congress, said that banning Huawei never made sense and that Brazil had to maintain an independent position amidst the US-China dispute over the company.

 Canada

 Rogers cooperated with Ericsson to build their 5G network.
 Bell Canada has worked with both Ericsson and Nokia.
 Telus is working with Ericsson, Nokia, and Samsung.
+SaskTel is working with Samsung.

+In a May 2023 policy statement, Canada's Minister of Innovation, Science and Industry expressed serious concerns about companies such as Huawei and ZTE, as they could be compelled to comply with extrajudicial directions from foreign governments, which would conflict with Canadian laws or be detrimental to Canadian interests.